taosdata/taos-connector-odbc/README.md

 First, ensure that TDengine has been deployed locally.
 For detailed deployment steps, please refer to [Deploy TDengine](https://docs.tdengine.com/get-started/deploy-from-package/).
 Ensure that both taosd and taosAdapter services are up and running.

 Afterwards, before installing and using the `taos-connector-odbc`, ensure that you have met the following prerequisites for your specific platform.

+- Required Dependencies:
   - cmake, 3.16.3 or above, please refer to [cmake](https://cmake.org/).
   - flex, 2.6.4 or above.
 NOTE: win_flex_bison on windows platform to be installed.
   - bison, 3.5.1 or above.
 NOTE: win_flex_bison on windows platform to be installed.
   - odbc driver manager, such as unixodbc(2.3.6 or above) in linux.
 NOTE: odbc driver manager is pre-installed on windows platform.
   - iconv, should've been already included in libc.
 NOTE: win_iconv would be downloaded when building this project.

+- Optional Dependencies:
   - valgrind, if you wish to debug and profile executables, such as detecting potential memory leakages.
   - node, v12.0 or above if you wish to enable nodejs-test-cases.
     - node odbc, 2.4.4 or above, please refer to [node odbc](https://www.npmjs.com/package/odbc/).
   - rust, v1.63 or above if you wish to enable rust-test-cases.
     - odbc, 0.17.0 or above, please refer to [rust odbc](https://docs.rs/odbc/latest/odbc/).
     - env_logger, 0.8.2 or above, please refer to [env_logger](https://docs.rs/env_logger/latest/env_logger/).
     - json, please refer to [json](https://docs.rs/json/latest/json/).
   - python3, v3.10 or above if you wish to enable python3-test-cases
     - pyodbc, 4.0.39 or above, please refer to [python odbc](https://pypi.org/project/pyodbc/).
   - go, v1.17 or above if you wish to enable go-test-cases
     - odbc, please refer to [go odbc](https://github.com/alexbrainman/odbc).
   - erlang, v12.2 or above if you wish to enable erlang-test-cases.
     - odbc, please refer to [erlang odbc](https://www.erlang.org/doc/apps/odbc/getting_started.html).
   - haskell, cabal v3.6 or above, ghc v9.2 or above, if you wish to enable haskell-test-cases.
     - hsql-odbc, please refer to [haskell odbc](https://hackage.haskell.org/package/hsql-odbc).
   - common lisp, sbcl v2.1.11 or above if you wish to enable common-lisp-test-cases.
     - plain-odbc, please refer to [common lisp odbc](https://plain-odbc.common-lisp.dev/).
   - R, v4.3 or above, if you wish to enable R-test-cases.
     - odbc, please refer to [R odbc](https://cran.r-project.org/web/packages/odbc/index.html).

 ### 3.1 Windows Platform (Windows 11 Example)
 - Install win_flex_bison 2.5.25: